nuxeo/nuxeo-drive/README.rst

 3. In the Nuxeo web interface, mark workspaces and folders for synchronization.

-4. It it then possible to go to the local Nuxeo Drive folder by using the menu of the system tray icon.
+4. It is then possible to go to the local Nuxeo Drive folder by using the menu of the system tray icon.